alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Create the `C:\Scripts` folder, copy the zip file there from the download folder then extract the file contents to the `Scripts` folder (**not** to a new `DSG-DC` folder).
 To do this right-click on the zip file and select "extract all", ensuring the destination is just `C:\Scripts`.

 - Open a PowerShell command window with elevated privileges - make sure to use the `Windows PowerShell` application, **not** the `Windows PowerShell (x86)` application.
-The required server managment commandlets are not installe don the `x86` version.
+The required server managment commandlets are not installed on the `x86` version.

 - Change to `C:\Scripts`